heaps-smart/heaps-smart/_posts/what-is-automation.md

 >
 > *Hi [Manager's Name],*
 >
-> *I've been thinking about some ways our team could save some time on repetitive work—things like moving and cleaning data, comms, end of month reports etc. I'm interested in learning more about automation, especially how to use simple tools like Zapier, Make, and Power Automate.
+> *I've been thinking about some ways our team could save some time on repetitive work...things like moving and cleaning data, comms, end of month reports etc. I'm interested in learning more about automation, especially how to use simple tools like Zapier, Make, and Power Automate.
 I would like to see how we can automate our time consuming tasks, which we could eventually set up to run overnight.*
 >
 > *We wouldn't need a tech overhaul, we would continue to work with tools we already use, we'd just be making our day-to-day more efficient allowing the team to focus on more important work.*
 >